wp-plugins/dpabottomofpostpage/readme.txt

 Changed some of the PHP code to be more compatible with WordPress PHP and no errors when debug is turned on.

+== 1.05 ==

+Added feature to allow or to stop display messages at bottom of individual post or pages.

 == Upgrade Notice ==